 The British Gas Energy Trust also offers grants to anyone who is in fuel debt, whether you are a British Gas customer or not.
 You can find out more on their website.

 If your current energy provider doesn’t take part in this scheme and you think you would be eligible, it may be worth switching provider to one that does participate.
 The GOV.UK website lists the companies taking part.
-Take a look at the section above on switching providers for more information about this.

-The amount you will receive depends on a number of factors including your age, who you live with and what benefits you get.
 To find out how much exactly you are entitled to, take a look at the GOV.UK website.

 If you receive the State Pension or another social security benefit like Pension Credit, you will receive the Winter Fuel Payment automatically.
 If you do not receive one of these and you have never claimed before, then you will need to make a claim.
 To do this, call the Winter Fuel Payment helpline on 0800 731 0160.
 They will ask you for more information including your bank details and your National Insurance number.
 You can also claim by post if you prefer, using the form on the GOV.UK website.
 You will only need to claim once, after which the payment should be made to you automatically every year.
 If your circumstances change, you should let them know as soon as possible as you may have to repay any overpayments made.